Se7en-dev/CustomMessagesX/README.md

 ### Feel free to open an issue if you want to suggest more messages to add !

+You can also implement your own messages by associating their translation key in [`defaultMessages.json`](./resources/defaultMessages.json) with a configuration key that you create in [`config.yml`](./resources/config.yml). (follow the syntax of other messages)

 ## Configuration

 You can configure everything within [config.yml](./resources/config.yml)

-If you have installed the plugin as an npm module, the configuration can be found here :
+If you have installed the plugin as an npm module, the configuration file can be found here :

 ```
 bdsx directory/node_modules/@bdsx/custommessagesx/resources/config.yml